jentao/455-final-project/README.md

 ## Discussion
 Problem:

-Initially, we did not use GPU to run our model, so it took us a few days to finish running ResNet18 and ResNet34.
-When we changed to use GPU, the project went faster, but the memory space was too small to train with ResNet50.
-There are lots of warnings about full memory when we load the birds data and train with the ResNet.
+Initially, we used cpu to run our model, so it took us a few days to finish running ResNet18 and ResNet34.
+When we changed to use GPU, the project went much faster, but the memory space was too small to train with ResNet50.
+There are lots of warnings about full memory when we load the birds data and training.
+We had to decrease the batch size to run in colab.
 It might be better to run locally.

 Improvements: